 WordPress offers powerful and customizable solutions for businesses of any size from small start-up retailers to multinational enterprise companies.

 Looking for inspiration to build your online store with WordPress?
-Keep reading to see the top reasons big brands use WordPress, along with five WordPress ecommerce website examples.
+Keep reading to learn about big brand websites using WordPress, why they like selling on the platform, and see five WordPress online store examples.

 WordPress runs nearly half of the websites on the internet.
 What makes the content management system so popular?
 As an open source ecommerce platform, WordPress offers benefits and flexibility that proprietary website builders and ecommerce platforms cannot.

 - Cost.
 WordPress is free.
 You only pay for WordPress hosting and any premium themes or plugins.
 Proprietary web platforms often require annual or monthly subscriptions.
 They also limit the number of visitors, transactions, or user accounts.

 - Ease of Use.
 WordPress is easy and fast to set up, especially if you purchase a managed WordPress hosting package.
 The learning curve for WordPress isn’t too steep either.
 Most people can figure out how to update a WordPress site with minimal training.

 - Control.
 With WordPress, you maintain complete control and ownership of your data.

 - Customization.
 When it comes to open source vs. proprietary solutions, open source lets enterprises can modify the code as needed.
 Being open source, WordPress is infinitely customizable.
 Even if you’re uncomfortable with modifying the core WordPress code, you can still customize your site with plugins.